Voices of a Global Movement: Speaking the Language

 Christian Science Society, Blumenau, Brazil, 1932(c.), Church Archives, Box 530744, Folder 220162.

 In the 150 years since Mary Baker Eddy’s discovery of Christian Science, many people have come forward with stories of how it has impacted their lives.
-As part of our exhibit Fervent Hearts, Willing Hands, The Mary Baker Eddy Library will be sharing some of these stories through this article series “Voices of a Global Movement.”
+As part of our exhibit Fervent Hearts, Willing Hands: Christian Science from Discovery to Global Movement, The Mary Baker Eddy Library will be sharing some of these stories through this article series, “Voices of a Global Movement.”

 In a January 1914 article for the Christian Science Sentinel, Annie M. Knott described the increasingly international scope of Christian Science: